outdoorsweden/wehunt2garmin/README.md

 To run:
 1. Goto the location where you unpacked the scripts
 2. python bin/wehunt2garmin.py -file <path to gpx file from wehunt>
 3. A "garmin_<wehunt file name>.gpx" file will be created.
-Import to basemap and install in you garmin
+Import to basemap and install in your garmin device or copy directly into the garmin device using your file manager.